-- Indicate the expected costs for general operating expenses, such as office supplies, postage, photocopying, telephone equipment and services, internet connection costs, teleconferences, videoconferences, meeting space rental, and equipment purchases or rental. - Describe any other expected related costs that do not fit on any other line item.
-Examples include purchase of educational or promotional materials, conference sponsorships, etc. Funds may not be used for alcohol, gifts for staff, staff meals (except during approved travel), parties, capital improvements or alterations, any individual piece of equipment that costs more than \$5,000 without prior written approval from the State. - For each proposed contractual services, indicate the scope of work, including tasks and deliverables, that the contractor will provide; the time period for the contract; the total amount expected to be paid to the contractor; the name of the contractor, if known; whether the contractor is non-profit or for-profit, if known; and the method to be used to select the contractor, such as bids, request for proposals, or solesource.
+- Include the costs of local travel, indicating the number of miles expected to travel and the mileage rate you will apply.
+Funds cannot be used for out-of-state travel without prior written approval from the State. - Indicate the expected costs for general operating expenses, such as office supplies, postage, photocopying, telephone equipment and services, internet connection costs, teleconferences, videoconferences, meeting space rental, and equipment purchases or rental. - Describe any other expected related costs that do not fit on any other line item.
+Examples include purchase of educational or promotional materials, conference sponsorships, etc. Funds may not be used for alcohol, gifts for staff, staff meals (except during approved travel), parties, capital improvements or alterations, any individual piece of equipment that costs more than \$5,000 without prior written approval from the State. - For each proposed contractual services, indicate the scope of work, including tasks and deliverables, that the contractor will provide; the time period for the contract; the total amount expected to be paid to the contractor; the name of the contractor, if known; whether the contractor is non-profit or for-profit, if known; and the method to be used to select the contractor, such as bids, request for proposals, or sole-source.
 Prior approval must be obtained from the State for all contracts.

 B) Administrative

 1. Personnel (add rows as needed) \$ \$

-Manager41 FTE \$33,461 \$
+Director38 FTE \$34,329 \$

-Operations Administrator30 FTE \$23,481 \$
+Operations Administrator31 FTE \$25,454 \$

-Financial Analyst20 FTE \$14,498 \$
+Financial Analyst15 FTE \$11,348 \$

-\$ \$
+Information Technician15 FTE \$7,769 \$

-2. Fringe Benefits (adjust as needed)
+2. Fringe Benefits (adju4st as needed)

-Benefits91 FTE \$32,989 \$
+Benefits \$33,814 \$

 Payroll Taxes \$ \$

 Insurance \$ \$

 3. Other (add rows as needed) \$ \$

-Travel \$1,340
+Travel/Training \$1,465

-Administration \$105,769 \$
+Administration \$114,179 \$